cloudmesh/cloudmesh-pi-burn/cmburn/pi/README.md

     --format
 ```

-To burn many cards you can specify them conveniently in parameter
+To burn many cards, you can specify them conveniently in parameter
 notation in  the `--hostname` and `--ipaddr` arguments:

 ```bash